 Inscriptions are delaminating

+The headstones recording the names of the interred are the heart of the cemetery and are under pressure from weather and natural decay.
 Some of the headstones to the graves are 'delaminating', meaning that the lettering is coming away from the stone slab.
 In other cases the stone slabs themselves are eroding due to years of rain and weather.

 Thanks to donations from the Leche Trust and the Bath World Heritage Enhancement Fund, we have been able recently to undertake specialist repairs to the two rare table tombs at the entrance to the burial ground, and to stabilise the most severe decay to 20 of the other headstones.